UltraCart/rest_api_v2_sdk_csharp/docs/OauthApi.md

             var clientId = clientId_example;  // string | The OAuth application client_id.
             var grantType = grantType_example;  // string | Type of grant
-            var code = code_example;  // string | Authorization code received back from the browser redirect (optional) var redirectUri = redirectUri_example;  // string | The URI that you redirect the browser to to start the authorization process (optional) var refreshToken = refreshToken_example;  // string | The refresh token received during the original grant_type=authorization_code that can be used to return a new access token (optional)
+            var code = code_example;  // string | Authorization code received back from the browser redirect (optional) var redirectUri = redirectUri_example;  // string | The URI that you redirect the browser to start the authorization process (optional) var refreshToken = refreshToken_example;  // string | The refresh token received during the original grant_type=authorization_code that can be used to return a new access token (optional)

             try